raspberrypilearning/flatgame/en/step_2.md

 --- /task ---

 --- task ---
 4. You can also take photos of things around the room that can be used as a background or sprites.
-These give the flatgame a cut-out look.
+These will give the flatgame a cut-out look.

 **Remember: Don't** take photos of people faces or identifying features.